CodeMetalAI/iot-examples/README.md

 Below we list the applications, their language, and necessary library dependencies to get them working.

 ## Apps for Raspberry Pi Pico

+Below we provide some MicroPython based applications for Raspberry Pi Pico board.
+We also list any necessary software libraries required for those applications.

 | Component  | File  |  Board | Language | Necessary software |
 | :---- | :---- | :---  | :---- | :--- |